trmulder/stat-programming-oxford/README.md

 # Statistical Programming Practical (Oxford)

 This repository contains material for the MSc Statistical Programming Practical 2024 at the University of Oxford.
-It includes the R Markdown source, LaTeX output, data files, and supporting figures used to complete the assessed practical (project code P468).
+It includes the R Markdown source, LaTeX output, data files, and supporting figures used to complete the assessed practical.

 ## Repository structure